A turbo is one of the most significant ways to dramatically increase how much horsepower your engine puts out.

 Should you get a turbocharger fitted?

-It’s certainly a fun option.
+It’s certainly an enjoyable option.
 In the end, it’s up to you, but remember the following:

 Paying for a new turbo and all the accompanying modifications will cost you thousands of dollars.
 Perhaps tens of thousands.